Marianne Beate Kielland

 Renowned for her charisma and musical integrity, Grammy-nominated mezzo-soprano Marianne Beate Kielland is celebrated as one of Europe’s foremost concert artists.
 Described by Gramophone as "imaginative in her treatment of words, with a voice pure in quality, wide in range, and unfalteringly true in intonation," she has built an extraordinary career spanning over 25 years.
 From Baroque to contemporary works, Kielland’s performances on the world’s premier concert stages and opera houses consistently showcase her artistic depth and vocal brilliance.

 In the 2024/25 season, Marianne Beate Kielland embarks on a tour with Bach Collegium Japan and Masato Suzuki, performing Bach’s b-minor Mass in Tokyo and Saitama, followed by a tour of Mozart’s Requiem across France, Spain, the Netherlands, and Germany.
 She also reunites with Jordi Savall and Concert des Nations to perform and record Mozart’s c-minor Mass and Schumann’s Das Paradies und die Peri.
 Returning to the Oslo Philharmonic Orchestra, she will be the soloist in Mahler’s Symphony No. 3 under Jukka-Pekka Saraste.
+She will also perform Mahler’s Symphony No. 2 with the Calgary Philharmonic Orchestra led by Rune Bergmann.
 Additionally, Kielland will perform Bach’s Johannes-Passion with the Antwerp Symphony Orchestra and the Netherlands Chamber Orchestra, both under Daniel Reuss, and Matthäus-Passion in Tokyo and Saitama with Bach Collegium Japan, led by Masaaki Suzuki.

 Highlights of her 2023/24 season included performing the role of Cornelia in Händel’s Giulio Cesare on tour in Japan with Bach Collegium Japan and the role of Annio in Mozart’s La Clemenza di Tito at the Mozartwoche in Salzburg.
 In concert, she appeared in Beethoven’s 9th Symphony with the Rotterdam and Münchner Philharmonic Orchestras, Bach’s Christmas Oratorio with the Gulbenkian Choir and Orchestra, St John’s Passion with the Stavanger Symphony Orchestra, and Alma Mahler songs with the Helsingborg Symphony Orchestra.
 She also performed Frank Martin’s Golgotha with the Dutch Radio Philharmonic.
 Other notable performances included Händel’s Giulio Cesare at Tokyo’s New National Theatre, Monteverdi’s L'Orfeo at Opéra Comique Paris, and Fux’s Corona d’Arianna for the Graz festival.